Unveiling the Investment Potential of Applied Materials Inc (AMA

 - Momentum rank: 9/10

-Applied Materials Inc, with a market cap of $116.45 billion, is the world's largest supplier of semiconductor manufacturing equipment, providing materials engineering solutions to help make nearly every chip in the world.
+Applied Materials Inc, with a market cap of $114.65 billion and sales of $26.54 billion, is the world's largest supplier of semiconductor manufacturing equipment, providing materials engineering solutions to help make nearly every chip in the world.
 The firm's systems are used in nearly every major process step with the exception of lithography.
 Key tools include those for chemical and physical vapor deposition, etching, chemical mechanical polishing, wafer- and reticle-inspection, critical dimension measurement, and defect inspection scanning electron microscopes.
-The company has reported sales of $26.54 billion and an operating margin of 28.92%.
+The company's operating margin stands at 28.92%.

 Financial Strength Breakdown